PitarchAlexandre/pdf-summariser/README.md

 ## Learning:
 This project has enabled me to deepen my knowledge on various aspects:
-1. **AI model manipulation**: I learned how to manipulate AI models, as well as how to use them.
+1. **AI model manipulation** : I learned how to manipulate AI models, as well as how to use them.
-2. **File manipulation in Python**: Exploration and management of PDF files, with in-depth understanding of the data.
+2. **File manipulation in Python** : Exploration and management of PDF files, with in-depth understanding of the data.
-3. **Multilingual translation**: Learned translation techniques in French, English and German.
-4. **Data storage and management**: Use of JSON formats to store and manipulate data.
+3. **Data storage and management** : Use of JSON formats to store and manipulate data.
-5. User interface with Tkinter**: Create a user-friendly graphical interface with **Tkinter** and *Tkinter**.
+4. User interface with Tkinter** : Create a user-friendly graphical interface with **Tkinter** and *Tkinter**.
-6. **Object-oriented programming (OOP)**: Using OOP to structure code in a more modular and extensible way.
+5. **Object-oriented programming (OOP)** : Using OOP to structure code in a more modular and extensible way.
-7. **Application installer**: Use of **InstallForge** to facilitate deployment.
+6. **Application installer**: Use of **InstallForge** to facilitate deployment.

 **The main objective** was to increase my knowledge of AI models, their different brands and models (benchmark).